Paul Goldschmidt Player Props: Cardinals vs. Rangers

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .396, plus a team-best slugging percentage of .511.
+- Goldschmidt has an OPS of .895, fueled by an OBP of .390 to go with a slugging percentage of .504.
+All three of those stats are best among St. Louis hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 18th, his on-base percentage ranks ninth, and he is 19th in the league in slugging.
+- Among the qualifying batters in MLB, he ranks 22nd in batting average, 13th in on-base percentage, and 22nd in slugging.

-- Goldschmidt has had at least one RBI in 27.6% of his games this season (16 of 58), with two or more RBI eight times (13.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Goldschmidt has had at least one RBI in 28.8% of his games this year (17 of 59), with two or more RBI eight times (13.6%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 28 games this year (48.3%), including multiple runs in nine games.
+- In 28 of 59 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.